Children with Tuberculosis in Ireland

 My mother didn't like me going around to see her because of the Tuberculosis but I didn't take any notice.
 They let my friend home and she was in the parlour for a long time and then she died from it.
 I was in hospital myself when they told me she was dead.

-I was in a ward with two other girls, we'd spend our time making embroidery and one of the girl's mothers would sell it for us.
+I was nineteen when I got there and was in a ward with two other girls, we'd spend our time making embroidery and one of the girl's mothers would sell it for us.
 But you were treated very well really; you got the best of food.

 When we were able to get up out of the bed we would walk around the grounds but we were not allowed to go into the street.
 We were made to rest a lot, you see apart from the tablets the treatment was plenty of good food and rest.